Vigna subterranea: Soil requirements

 Optimal soils for Bambara groundnut production are sandy soils to prevent waterlogging.
 Well-drained soils make the harvest easier and prevent rotting of the pods.
 Stony areas are typically avoided to prevent damage of the pods.

 Optimal soil depth is between 50 and 100 cm, with a light soil texture.
 Soil fertility should be low and soil pH is best suited between 5 and 6.5 and should not be lower than 4.3 or higher than 7.
-Bambara groundnut is tolerant to salinity, but high sodium chloride concentration in the soil will result in yield losses.
+Bambara groundnut is tolerant of salinity, but high sodium chloride concentration in the soil will result in yield losses.

 Climate requirements

 The production is best suited between a latitude of 20° and 30°, i.e. the tropical wet and dry (Aw) and the subtropical dry summer (Cs) climate zones.
 Optimal temperature is between 19 °C and 30 °C. Temperatures below 16 °C and above 38 °C are not suited for the production of Bambara groundnut.

 The Bambara groundnut is very drought-resistant.
 The minimal annual rainfall requirement is about 300 mm and optimal annual rainfall is between 750 mm and 1400 mm and should not exceed 3000 mm.
 Bambara groundnut can tolerate heavy rainfall, but it will result in yield losses if they happen at harvest.

+Traditional deshelling of Bambara groundnut using a wooden pestle and mortar in Unyamikumbi village, Singida, Tanzania.
+The pods are pounded to crack the hard outer shells and release the seeds inside.
+The wide variation in seed size, shape and colour reflects the use of local landraces maintained by smallholder farmers on family plots rather than uniform commercial varieties.

 Seedbed requirements and sowing

 Before sowing, the seeds can be treated with pesticides to prevent insect and fungal attack, and being eaten by bush fowl (Numida meleagris).
 Priming the seeds with water by soaking them overnight and then drying them before sowing improves seedling emergence, vigour and yield.

 Sowing is usually performed manually by peasant farmers in tropical Africa, but it can also be done mechanically on industrial farms using modified soya bean planters.
 Manual sowing is generally done using a hoe or a cutlass to open the soil.
 One seed is placed in each hole which are then closed.

-Seedbed type doesn't seem to affect yield or biomass production of Bambara groundnut.
+Seedbed type does not seem to affect yield or biomass production of Bambara groundnut.
 The crop can thus be planted on flat terrain, although it is also planted in ridges.
 Studies show that increased sowing density has a positive effect on production calculated on a per-area basis, but has a negative effect on per-plant yield.
 It is assumed that at higher sowing densities, increased competition between plants is the cause of lower pod and seed number per plant.